lucachaco/sourcequarter-lander/_posts/2014-12-31-great-experience-working-for-a-startup-in-berlin-germany.md

 ---
 layout: post
-title:  "Great experience working for a startup in berlin germany"
+title:  "Great experience working for a startup in Berlin, Germany"
 date:   2014-12-31 09:51:00
 categories: experience
 ---